vaostic/stats2021_exer_nonparametric/README.md

 3. outliers
 4. Statistical assumptions

+### Data sets

+This assignment is based on an example in Andy Field's text Discoverint Statistics Using IBM SPSS Statistics 5th Edition.
+[Amazon link](https://www.amazon.com/Discovering-Statistics-Using-IBM-SPSS/dp/1526419521/ref=sr_1_4?dchild=1&keywords=discovering+statistics&qid=1602801958&sr=8-4) Sage makes the datasets used in that text available at https://edge.sagepub.com/field5e/student-resources/datasets .
+A zip file with the datasets can be downloaded at http://study.sagepub.com/sites/default/files/spss_files_0.zip .

 ### Chi-Square Tests

 Chi-square tests are used with categorical data.
 This assignment illustrates steps to perform the Chi-square Goodness of Fit (1 categorical variable) and the Chi-square Test of Independence also known as the Chi-square Test of Association (2 categorical variables).
 Chi-square tests belong to a family of tests known as nonparametric tests.
 Nonparametric tests have fewer distributional assumptions than other statistical tests.